HCS Score

 Arbitrum is scored across 7 Shariah principles with a total of 100 points.

-On Underlying Business Activity, weighted at 15%, Arbitrum scores a perfect 15 out of 15.
-Ethereum Layer 2 scaling infrastructure — making decentralized applications faster and cheaper — is fully permissible and represents genuinely valuable productive economic activity.
+On Underlying Business Activity, weighted at 15%, ARB scores a perfect 15 out of 15.
+Ethereum Layer 2 scaling is a fully permissible and genuinely productive technology service.

 Overall HCS Score: 87 out of 100 — Halal